 The U.S. Government Engagement in Global Health: A Primer

-Attention to global health by governments, policymakers, media, business leaders, and other institutions has increased markedly in recent decades.
-Over the past two decades, donor funding to address health challenges in low- and middle-income countries has grown substantially, new institutions and global goals have been established, and a burgeoning community of stakeholders has emerged around global health.
+Attention to global health by governments, policymakers, media, business leaders, and other institutions has increased markedly in recent decades, with a particular focus on health challenges facing low- and middle-income countries.
+This has led to growing funding, the establishment of new institutions and global goals, and a burgeoning community of stakeholders.

 The U.S. government has long supported health programs as an element of foreign aid and development assistance, and is the largest donor to global health.
 These programs have grown in size and prominence over time, most notably with the launch of the President’s Emergency Plan for AIDS Relief (PEPFAR) and the President’s Malaria Initiative (PMI), and the U.S. government support of the creation of the multilateral organization, the Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund), in the early 2000s.
 Today, the U.S. government remains the largest funder and implementer of global health programs worldwide and global health remains the largest component of foreign assistance, although funding has leveled in recent years.
 In addition, the current administration has proposed to reduce the U.S. global health budget and pull back from multilateral engagement, creating questions about the future of U.S. support.